Rotor aeroplanes –

 The D.9 was an unequal-span biplane (sesquiplane) begun in 1913, apparently as a successor to the rather slow and antiquated D.8.
 For whatever reason the design turned sour and the drawings were never finished.

-Dunne went back to the drawing-board and developed another revised wing design, calling it the D.10.
+Dunne went back to the drawing-board and developed another revised wing profile for his usual biplane layout, calling it the D.10.
 Rather than build a whole new prototype he built a set of wings and grafted them onto a D.8 fuselage.
-Trim tests were carried out and his test pilot N S Percival probably took it out for flight testing.
+Trim tests were carried out and his test pilot N S Percival probably took it out for flight trials.
 Dunne later said that it was another failure.

 Armstrong Whitworth D.11